Location

 Due to the forces which were applied to the system caused by soil pressures, water pressures, wave action and surges acting behind the wall, the maximum wall height was limited to 16 blocks, this was due to the tensile capacity of the geogrid strips.
 As standard coping blocks were used the top block was not secured by geogrid.
 Instead, a reinforced concrete coping was cast in-situ which tied the top course of blocks to the lower course and also created a beam along the wall.

 The walling was constructed on a concrete foundation some 0.5m thick, which was generally founded at an elevation around -0.5mAOD.
 The founding level of the foundation varied slightly due to the finished level of the top of the wall as the modular block heights controlled the founding level since it was not possible to cut the blocks due to the geogrid fixing.
-In order to prevent scour occurring 3 to 4m long steel sheet piles have been installed, these extended to a level of around 0.285mAOD, which corresponded to around half the height of the bottom block.
+In order to prevent scour from occurring 3 to 4m long steel sheet piles have been installed, these extended to a level of around 0.285mAOD, which corresponded to around half the height of the bottom block.
 These were then painted with protective paint and sacrificial steel was used in order to provide a design life of 120 years.

 Once the concrete foundations had gained sufficient strength the base blocks were set out in approximately 50m lengths to the agreed line and level, the geogrid was then threaded through the blocks and an underwater grout used to fix the blocks in position, concrete was also poured in the void between the back of the sheet piles and the block face.
 The layers of backfill material were then placed and the geogrid pulled out into position.
 The wall was constructed in rows of blocks, with the backfilling operation undertaken as the height was increased.
 When the works got inundated during high tides and/or bad weather, any silt deposited was removed once the tide retreated.